xvitaly/srcrepair/docs/source/graphic-tweaker.rst

 If you want to reach maximum performance, you should install special :ref:`FPS-config <fps-configs>`.

-.. index:: video profiles, useful information
+.. index:: useful information about video profiles
 .. _gt-other:

 Other useful information about profiles